gkikola/simplecalc/README.md

 ## Features

-- Easy to read 10-digit display with commas inserted for digit grouping
+- Easy to read 10-digit display with commas for digit grouping

 ## Functions